grpc/grpc-java/SECURITY.md

 If you are developing for Android and have a dependency on `grpc-netty`, you should remove it as `grpc-netty` is unsupported on Android.
 Use `grpc-okhttp` instead.

-If you are on a 32-bit operating system, or not on a [Transport Security supported platform](#transport-security-tls), you should use Jetty ALPN (and beware of potential issues), or you'll need to build your own 32-bit version of `netty-tcnative`.
+If you are on a 32-bit operating system, using Java 11+ may be the easiest solution, as ALPN was added to Java in Java 9.
+If on 32-bit Windows, Conscrypt may be an option.
+Otherwise you need to build your own 32-bit version of `netty-tcnative`.

 If you are using `musl` libc (e.g., with Alpine Linux), then `netty-tcnative-boringssl-static` won't work.
 There are several alternatives: